This is a guide covering travel photography tips to capture better images.

-4. Shoot in RAW
+4. Photograph in RAW

 RAW is a lossless file format that retains all of the data that the camera captures in the first place.

-If you are shooting in JPEG that means the camera’s built-in image processor has already processed it and given you a lighter file that looks perfect but you cannot do anything to it without losing further information.
+If you are photographing in JPEG that means the camera’s built-in image processor has already processed it and given you a lighter file that looks perfect but you cannot do anything to it without losing further information.

 A JPEG image is pretty much like a fixed length of rope.

 A RAW image is an open-ended option.
 You can do a lot of things with RAW and still it wouldn’t lose information.

 For example, you can push the exposure, adjust the shadows to bring out more details, smoothen out the noise, adjust the color temperature, use multiple filters to bring more details out of the sky, and do a lot more all the while the original file remains intact.